This website is devoted to the R1a1a Ashkenazi Levite Y-DNA subclade.

 This website complements a Yahoo group that we have formed to allow people who are interested in R1a1a Ashkenazi Levites may review documents and engage in discussions.
 We have also created a Facebook group to facilitate discussion and to post announcements concerning updates to this website.

-Thanks to Meir Garbarz Gover and Ben Weinstock for their comments, suggestions, assistance, and insight with regard to the issues discussed on this website, and to Jim Wald for providing artwork and photographs posted throughout this website, and to Michał Milewski and A.J.
+Thanks to Meir Garbarz Gover and Ben Weinstock for their comments, suggestions, assistance, and insight with regard to the issues discussed on this website, to Jim Wald for providing artwork and photographs posted throughout this website, and to Michał Milewski and A.J.
 Levin for their general assistance and insight.